rcj9719/learninGit/README.md

 ### Creating a local commit
 `git commit -m "msg"`	=> create a commit for all files in staging area

-### Git pull requests
+### Git pull
-`git pull origin branch2`	=> pull all files from remote branch2 to current local branch
+`git pull origin branch2`	=> pull all file references(metadata) from remote branch2 to current local branch

-`git pull origin` => maps metadata of all branches from remote to pulls it to local, eg branch2 and branch3
+`git pull origin` => maps metadata of all branches from remote to pulls it to local

-`git checkout branch2` => creates branch2 locally and pulls all files from remote branch2 into local branch2

 ### Some other commands
 `git diff` => compares all added or committed files with current local files for modification - previous vs current version

 `git diff fileName` => compares added or committed fileName with current version of fileName on local

 `git remote -v` => gives aliases and their associated URLs

+`git restore <file>`	=> to discard changes in working directory

+`git stash` => stashes untracked local commits in a stack so that remote metadata can be pulled for up to date references

+`git stash pop` => pops out untracked local commits stashed previously